cs3110/textbook/ads/monads.md

-Monads became popular in the programming world through their use in Haskell, a functional programming language that is even more pure than OCaml*mdash;that is, Haskell avoids side effects and imperative features even more than OCaml.
+Monads became popular in the programming world through their use in Haskell, a functional programming language that is even more pure than OCaml&mdash;that is, Haskell avoids side effects and imperative features even more than OCaml.
 But no practical language can do without side effects.
 After all, printing to the screen is a side effect.
 So Haskell set out to control the use of side effects through the monad